Edward R. McDonald: Early life, education, family and recreation

 In 1908, he co-wrote a science fiction novel, The Mad Scientist: A Tale of the Future, with Raymond Alfred Léger.
 The book was published under the joint pen name of Raymond McDonald.
 The story line follows the increasingly dangerous interventions of the Mad Scientist in the dealings of US businessmen and of the US Government itself.
 The scientist's inclinations are socialist but, the authors are ambiguous about whether or not he is a menace.
 Many uncomfortable revelations – from fraud to conspiracies with German strikebreakers brought into the open by the scientist's numerous inventions, which include an anti-gravity device capable of levitating battleships to escape enemy torpedoes.
 Raymond Léger was a highly literate man who developed Jules Verne-like concepts of travel, rockets, spaceships and houses with wings.

 At the age of 39, he married Annie Gertrude Ryan, age 21 on April 30, 1912.
 Their nuptials took place in Saint John, NB, the hometown of his bride.
 Raymond Alfred Léger, with whom he co-wrote the science fiction novel 4 years earlier was a witness at their wedding.
-They had four children, one son- Edward Ronald (b.1920) and three daughters- Gertrude, Dorothy Mildred (b.1914) and Elizabeth (Betty), b.
+They had four children, one son, Edward Ronald (b.
+1920) and three daughters, Gertrude, Dorothy Mildred (b.
+1914) and Elizabeth (Betty), b.
 1926–27?).

-Beside motoring, he was an avid sailor / yachtsman.
-The Shediac Bay Yacht Club was founded in 1933 by Donald Cowl of New York / Shediac Cape, NB and Hal Weldon, a Montreal banker and Shediac area native.
+Beside motoring, he was an avid sailor/yachtsman.
+The Shediac Bay Yacht Club was founded in 1933 by Donald Cowl of New York/Shediac Cape, New Brunswick, and Hal Weldon, a Montreal banker and Shediac area native.
 McDonald was among the first directors of the club which also included Allan S. Tait and Donald S. Smith.